 Looking for more dairy free dressing recipes?
 Try these.

 This is my version of a peanut dipping sauce.
-When I am in need of a good dairy free dressing to coat my tofu, spruce up my salad or toss in my stir-fry this is my go-to.
-The citrus flavours from the lime and orange really bring a vibrant addition to this sauce.
+When I need a good dairy free dressing to coat my tofu, spruce up my salad or toss in my stir-fry this is my go-to.
+The citrus flavours from the lime and orange bring a vibrant addition to this sauce.
 The ginger adds a little spice and the sesame oil adds a toasty flavour that elevates all the other ingredients in the dressing.
 This vegan peanut sauce is an absolute staple in my everyday life and it was too dang good not to share with YOU!

 Vegan Peanut Sauce

 - 1 tsp sesame oil